mx73/VCTP44/README.md

 Poster for 44th Vietnam Conference on Theoretical Physics (VCTP-44).

-Shor's Algorithm (modular multiplication) and Grover's Algorithm using Qiskit.
+Jupyter Notebooks for Shor's Algorithm (modular multiplication) and Grover's Algorithm using Qiskit.
 Some simple tests and Quantum Fourier Transform are included.